Table of Contents

 Additional information on contraindications and precautions related to yellow fever vaccination can be found in The Australian Immunisation Handbook.

-If you are arriving in Australia from a yellow fever declared country but do not hold a vaccination certificate you will still be permitted to enter Australia without one.
+If you are arriving in Australia from a yellow fever risk country but do not hold a vaccination certificate you will still be permitted to enter Australia without one.
 On arrival in Australia, Department of Agriculture, Biosecurity officers will reinforce the seriousness of the disease to you and provide you with a Yellow Fever Action Card.
-The card provides instructions on what you should do if you develop any symptoms of yellow fever in the six-day period following your departure from a yellow fever declared country.
+The card provides instructions on what you should do if you develop any symptoms of yellow fever in the six-day period following your departure from a yellow fever risk country.

 Australian Capital Territory